powergama/powergim/src/powergim/dcmp_tools/README.md

 ---

-This subpackage provides additional utilities and unctionalities for solving `powergim` instances using decomposition (_dcmp_).
+This subpackage provides additional utilities and functionalities for solving `powergim` instances using decomposition (_dcmp_).

 ## Contents